-In 2019, we installed a computer class with support from the Province of West Flanders.
+In 2019, we installed a computer class with support from the Province of West Flanders and Nato Charity Bazaaar.
 This year our first 3rd students gladly dropped out of computer engineering at this school.
 We hope they go far.
-Congratulations to: Ankeet Adhikari, Sushma Karki, Susmeeta Adhikari, Kabita Adhikari, Khari Maya Bk, Sabina Adhikari, Sandesh Dahal, Chadani Nepali, Isha Rana Magar, Puja Nepali, Sujata Poudel, Sheeta Thapa Magar.
+Congratulations: Ankeeta, Susmeeta, Kabita & Sabina Adhikari, Sushma Karki, Khari Maya Bk, Sandesh Dahal, Chadani Nepali, Isha Rana & Sheeta Thapa Magar, Puja Nepali & Sujata Poudel.